Japan, South Korea raise stakes in dispute over forced labour | MarketScreener

 It worsened last week when Japan said it would tighten curbs on exports of three materials crucial for advanced consumer electronics because trust with South Korea had been broken over the forced labour dispute.

-The restrictions on exports of the material to South Korea could hit tech giants, such as Samsung Electronics and SK Hynix, that supply chips to the likes of Apple and Huawei [HWT.UL].
+The restrictions on exports of the material to South Korea could hit tech giants, such as Samsung Electronics Co Ltd and SK Hynix Inc, that supply chips to the likes of Apple Inc and Huawei Technologies Co Ltd.

 It also underscores Japan's grip on a vital link in the global supply chain that Prime Minister Shinzo Abe's government is using as leverage, days before a parliamentary election.